ernestchu/ernestchu.github.io/docs/src/courses/cse350-computer-network/chapter-1.md

 The sequence of communication links and packet switch from the sending end to the receiving end is known as **route** or **path** through the network.

 ##### A transportation analogy
 Consider a factory that move a large amount of cargo to some destination warehouse located thousands of kilometers away.
 At the factory, the cargo is distributed to many trucks.
 Each of the trucks independently travels trough the network of highways, roads and intersections.
-At the deestination warehouse, all of the cargo from the same shipment are gathered.
+At the destination warehouse, all of the cargo from the same shipment are gathered.

 | Network            | Transportation   |
 |--------------------|------------------|